PKUFlyingPig/cs-self-learning/docs/CS学习规划.en.md

 > Better to teach fishing than to give fish.

-The course planning above inevitably carries strong personal preferences and may not suit everyone.
+The course map above inevitably carries strong personal preferences and may not suit everyone.
 It is more intended to serve as a starting point for exploration.
 If you want to select your own areas of interest for study, you can refer to the following resources:

 - [MIT OpenCourseWare](https://ocw.mit.edu/): MIT's open-sharing project for course resources, featuring thousands of courses from various disciplines, including computer science courses numbered 6.xxx.
 - [MIT CS Course List](http://student.mit.edu/catalog/m6a.html): List of CS courses at MIT.